kintone-labs/kintone-ui-component/docs/document_en/docs/guides/search-box-customization.md

 ## Conclusion

 How is it working out for you?
-This section explains how to create a search box using the kintone UI Component.
+This section explains how to create a search box using the Kintone UI Component.
 We hope you can easily develop kintone customizations by using the kintone UI Component library.

-> This article was reviewed by kintone and Google Chrome as of February, 2021.
+> This article was reviewed by Kintone and Google Chrome as of February, 2021.
-> In addition, the version of kintone UI Component that is used for customizations is v1.0.0.
+> In addition, the version of Kintone UI Component that is used for customizations is v1.0.0.